aornueos/solon/README.md

 ## Why Solon

+Most writing and note-taking apps fall into one of two traps.

+Some are beautiful Markdown editors, but stop at the page.
+They are clean, focused, and pleasant — until the project becomes a novel, with chapters, references, characters, structure, notes, and visual planning.

+Others are powerful knowledge-management systems, but they treat writing like a database: graphs, backlinks, dashboards, templates, plugins, daily notes, and an endless architecture around the actual text.

+Solon takes a narrower path.

-Most note apps optimize for knowledge management — networks, graphs, daily journals.
-Solon optimizes for **linear fiction**: scenes, chapters, characters.
-The features compose around that focus, and deliberately stop where the line between "writing a novel" and "managing a vault" begins.
+It is built for **linear fiction**: scenes, chapters, characters, frontmatter, storyboards, local files, and long-form writing projects.
+The features compose around that focus, and deliberately stop where writing a story becomes managing a vault.

 What that means in practice:

-- **No vendor lock-in.** Your project is a folder of Markdown files.
-Open in VSCode, sync over Dropbox, version with git — Solon never asks you to import.
+- **Your work stays yours.** A Solon project is just a folder of Markdown files.
+Open it in VSCode, sync it over Dropbox, version it with git, or leave Solon entirely without exporting your own writing back to yourself.
-- **No productivity gamification.** No streaks, no pomodoros, no graphs of your week.
-The app shows up, opens your draft, and gets out of the way.
+- **The editor serves the draft.** No streaks, no pomodoros, no heatmaps, no productivity theater.
+Solon opens your project, protects your files, and gets out of the way.
+- **Structure without bloat.** Wikilinks, frontmatter, outline, inspector, backlinks, and per-file canvas exist to support fiction writing — not to turn your novel into a second operating system.
-- **Resilience by default.** Atomic file writes, crash-recovery drafts, local history snapshots, and Ed25519-signed auto-updates protect your work without asking.
+- **Resilience by default.** Atomic file writes, crash-recovery drafts, local history snapshots, and signed auto-updates protect the work without making the writer think about infrastructure.
 ---

 ## Features